opsone-ch/documentation/services/websites/index.md

 ** Hint: ** To adjust this values (e.g. for API calls) contact our [Support](../support/).

+---

 ## IPV6 enabled / DNS

 Every hosting is "IPV6 enabled".

-** Note: ** Please remember to add the DNS IPV6 AAAA records and testing them:
+** Note: ** Please remember to add the DNS IPV6 AAAA records and test them:

 ```
 wget -4 www.snowflake.ch